-272 McKelvey, F. & Abramson, B. (June 16, 2022).
+McKelvey, F. & Abramson, B. (June 16, 2022).
 Canada's Online Streaming Act needs a privacy clause.
 CIGIOnline.

-Office of the Privacy Commissioner condemned Bell's earlier Relevant Ads Program (RAP) years ago, and has bemoaned the lack of such protections and rights for years, but nothing has been done to address those concerns.
+Act is apt, but it is not news.
+As we saw earlier, the Office of the Privacy Commissioner condemned Bell's earlier Relevant Ads Program (RAP) years ago, and has bemoaned the lack of such protections and rights for years, but nothing has been done to address those concerns.
 Instead, Bell's acquisition of Environics Analytics, and its folding of that effort into a joint-venture with AT&T to build a proprietary digital advertising system-and moves by the cable operators to do the same in tandem with Comcast's Xfinity system-have not only been given the green light but are being built in the relative obscurity of the set-top box working group convened under and administered by the CRTC.
 All of this serves as a clear barometer of where individual Canadians' interests, and the public interest, register within the institutional framework supposedly governing these arrangements: as a low-ranking concern, if it ranks at all.